Expert networks: thriving in Asia, away from U.S. scrutiny

-SINGAPORE/HONG KONG Expert networks - a matchmaking service that connects investors with industry experts - are under scrutiny from regulators in the United States, but are expanding across Asia where the market for corporate intelligence is less transparent.
+SINGAPORE/HONG KONG, Sept 3 Expert networks - a matchmaking service linking investors such as hedge funds with company insiders - are under scrutiny from regulators in the United States, but are expanding across Asia, where the market for corporate intelligence is less transparent.

-The industry's reputation took a hit in the United States, after the Securities and Exchange Commission charged more than three dozen people and firms as part of a broad investigation into ties between investors and expert networks.
-The cases uncovered examples of insider trading and helped trigger the high-profile fall of Raj Rajaratnam's Galleon hedge fund.
+The U.S. Securities and Exchange Commission has charged over three dozen people and firms as part of a broad investigation into ties between investors and expert networks that has uncovered insider trading and helped trigger the high-profile fall of Raj Rajaratnamrun's Galleon hedge fund.

-Those cases bruised confidence in the industry and caused some U.S. clients to stop using the service for fear of falling foul of regulators.

-But in Asia, demand for corporate intelligence is surging and the industry is growing strongly.
-No high-profile hedge fund case has stigmatized the industry as it has in the United States and expert networks themselves say the region, with its weaker disclosure requirements, is well suited to their services.

-Indeed, hedge fund investors say Asian regulators have yet to pay the industry much attention in a part of the world where emerging market investors are paying top dollar for knowledge of company supply chains, key personnel moves or regulatory shifts.
+Those cases have bruised confidence in expert networks in the United States, and some clients have stopped using the service for fear of falling foul of regulators.
+But in Asia, where regulators have yet to pay the industry much attention, the service is thriving - fertile ground where emerging market investors are willing to pay for inside knowledge on company supply chains, key personnel moves or regulatory shifts.

 According to people interviewed by Reuters, few companies in Asia are aware that their employees may be speaking to investors through a middle-man, and being paid for it.

-Capvision, the biggest expert network group in China, said it had tripled in size over the past 3-4 years and now employed close to 200 people.
+Capvision, the biggest expert network group in China, said it has tripled in size over the past 3-4 years and now employs close to 200 people.
 It says it can connect clients with more than 60,000 "knowledge consultants" across all major industries.

 "We have been fortunate enough to be in one of the fastest growing markets in the world and were able to capitalise on the fact that information flow in China has always been fairly un-transparent," said Kai Hong, a former Bain & Co consultant who co-founded the business in 2006.